shotvibe/shotvibe-web/docs/rest-api.markdown

 Used to completely delete the user's account and all associated data.

+### POST /auth/aws_token/

+Used to get AWS security credentials that should be used to upload user media to an AWS S3 bucket.

 ### GET /users/{uid}/

 Used to get the user profile data.